klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

     4. Specifying memory per node with `--mem` doesn't make much sense unless the number of nodes is fixed.

+!!! bug "`--ntasks-per-gpu=<number>` does not work"
+    At the time of writing there were several problems when using `--ntasks-per-gpu=<number>` in combination with `--ntasks=<number>`.
+While according to the Slurm documentation this is a valid request and Slurm should automatically determine the right number of GPUs to allocate, it turns out that instead you need to specify the number of GPUs with `--gpus=<number>` together with `--ntasks-per-gpu=<number>` and let Slurm compute the number of tasks.

+    Moreover, we've seen cases where the final allocation was completely wrong, with tasks ending up with the wrong number of GPUs or on the wrong node (like too many tasks on one and too little on another compared to the number of GPUs set aside in each of these nodes).

 <figure markdown style="border: 1px solid #000">
   ![Slide Per core allocations: Warning: Allocations per socket?](https://465000095.lumidata.eu/intro-202310xx/img/LUMI-BE-Intro-202310XX-07-slurm/PerCoreWarningSocket.png){ loading=lazy }